 History made us, but now, we’re making history.

-With just over 1,000 wineries, 400+ grape growers, and 60,000+ acres of wine grapes, Washington State is the 2nd largest wine producing state in the U.S. We are proud to produce over 80 varieties from our 19 AVAs, and each year, we have a total in-state economic impact of $8.4B and produce 17.7M cases of wine.
+With 1,050+ wineries, 400+ grape growers, and 60,000+ acres of wine grapes, Washington State is the 2nd largest wine producing state in the U.S. We are proud to produce over 80 varieties from our 20 AVAs, and each year, we have a total in-state economic impact of more than $8B and produce over 17M cases of wine.
 A few of the things that make Washington Washington are listed below.
 Hint: it has to do with our diurnal shift, the rain shadow effect, and our community.

 At a Glance